 What is a Pre-Pregnancy Check-Up?

-A pre-pregnancy check-up includes a set of tests your doctor may run on you and your partner to ensure that both are free from illnesses that can ruin your chances of becoming pregnant.
-Based on the results of these tests, your doctor will provide you with instructions to follow in areas like exercising, diet, lifestyles and necessary supplements.
+A pre-pregnancy check-up includes a set of tests your doctor may run on you and your partner to ensure that both of you are free from illnesses that can ruin your chances of becoming pregnant.
+Based on the results of these tests, your doctor will provide you with instructions to follow in areas like exercising, diet, lifestyle, and necessary supplements.
 He will also recommend changes in certain habits like smoking and consumption of alcohol to have a safe pregnancy and a healthy child.

 Why is Preconception Check-Up Important?

 A pre-pregnancy check-up is essential to make sure that a woman is healthy and physically prepared to nurture and bear a child.
-A pre-pregnancy check-up is important for a couple as it can enhance the possibility of the woman conceiving.
+A pre-pregnancy check-up is important for a couple, as it can enhance the possibility of the woman conceiving.
 The risk of congenital disabilities, anomalies or miscarriage is also reduced if a pre-pregnancy check-up is carried out.
 It helps to rule out any future complications that may arise during pregnancy as a result of existing health issues with the man and woman.

-What Prenatal Care Providers Can You See for Pre Pregnancy Examinations?
+What Prenatal Care Providers Can You See for Pre-Pregnancy Examinations?

-While choosing a pre-pregnancy care provider for preconception care, you can choose the same doctor or provider whom you plan to entrust your prenatal care later on.
-This way the same set of medical practitioners can care for you in pre-pregnancy, prenatal and post-delivery care too.
+While choosing a pre-pregnancy care provider for preconception care, you can choose the same doctor or provider to whom you plan to entrust your prenatal care later on.
+This way, the same set of medical practitioners can care for you in pre-pregnancy, prenatal and post-delivery care too.
 You will have to see the following providers for pre-pregnancy examinations: